IGITUGraz/L2L/doc/intro.rst

 Additional Utilities and Protocols
 **********************************

-While the essential interface between Optimizers, Optimizers, and :ref:`PyPet <Pypet-Section>` is completely defined above, The practical implementation of Optimizers and Optimizees demands certain frequently used data structures and functions.
+While the essential interface between Optimizers and Optimizers is completely defined above, The practical implementation of Optimizers and Optimizees demands certain frequently used data structures and functions.
 These are detailed here

 dict-to-list-to-dict Conversion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~